void-linux/void-packages/Manual.md

 - Make sure that binaries are not stripped by the software, let xbps-src do this;
 otherwise the `debug` packages won't have debugging symbols.

+- If your package needs `glib`, then `libglib-devel` should be added to makedepends.
+Only add `glib-devel` to `hostmakedepends` if one of its tools (e.g. glib-compile-schemas) are required for that build

 <a id="contributing"></a>
 ### Contributing via git